Baba Yaga: Attestations

-In some tales a trio of Baba Yagas appear as sisters, all sharing the same name.
+Sometimes Baba Yaga is said to live in the Faraway or Thrice-ninth Tsardom: "Beyond the thrice-nine kingdoms, in the thirtieth realm, beyond the fiery river, lives the Baba Yaga."
+In some tales, a trio of Baba Yagas appears as sisters, all sharing the same name.
 For example, in a version of "The Maiden Tsar" collected in the 19th century by Alexander Afanasyev, Ivan, a handsome merchant's son, makes his way to the home of one of three Baba Yagas:

 Ivan walks for some time before encountering a small hut identical to the first.
 This Baba Yaga makes the same comments and asks the same question as the first, and Ivan asks the same question.
 This second Baba Yaga does not know either and directs him to the third, but says that if she gets angry with him "and wants to devour you, take three horns from her and ask her permission to blow them; blow the first one softly, the second one louder, and third still louder."
 Ivan thanks her and continues on his journey.

 After walking for some time, Ivan eventually finds the chicken-legged hut of the youngest of the three sisters turning in an open field.
 This third and youngest of the Baba Yagas makes the same comment about "the Russian smell" before running to whet her teeth and consume Ivan.
 Ivan begs her to give him three horns and she does so.
 The first he blows softly, the second louder, and the third louder yet.
 This causes birds of all sorts to arrive and swarm the hut.
 One of the birds is the firebird, which tells him to hop on its back or Baba Yaga will eat him.
 He does so and the Baba Yaga rushes him and grabs the firebird by its tail.
 The firebird leaves with Ivan, leaving Baba Yaga behind with a fistful of firebird feathers.

-In Afanasyev's collection of tales, Baba Yaga also appears in "Baba Yaga and Zamoryshek", "By Command of the Prince Daniel", "Vasilisa the Fair", "Marya Moryevna", "Realms of Copper, Silver, and Gold", "The Sea Tsar and Vasilisa the Wise", and "Legless Knight and Blind Knight" (English titles from Magnus's translation).
+In Afanasyev's collection of tales, Baba Yaga also appears in "Baba Yaga and Zamoryshek", "By Command of the Prince Daniel", "Vasilisa the Beautiful", "Marya Morevna", "Realms of Copper, Silver, and Gold", "The Sea Tsar and Vasilisa the Wise", and "Legless Knight and Blind Knight" (English titles from Magnus's translation).